Remember how colorful Rachael Ray’s kitchen set used to look?

 Stainless-steel appliances and gray cabinets.
-Huh.
 Wasn’t expecting that.
-A look at her website shows that GE Appliances apparently sponsored part of the set, so I guess it was a business decision.
+A look at her website shows that GE Appliances sponsored part of the set.

 The move, along with a transition into high-def, prompted producers to make upgrades for its 7th season.
 Exec producer Janet Annino says the improvements include a “bigger and better kitchen,” along with a new prep kitchen in the back of the set, with more rooms for the cooks.